 Best for: Second-time visitors, travelers hunting for good hotel deals

-Honmachi is a business area between Umeda and Namba.
-Hotels here are often 10–20% cheaper than similar ones in Umeda or Namba, and you’ll find plenty of mid- to high-end business hotels, like Mitsui Garden or Richmond.
+Hotels here are 10–20% cheaper than in Umeda or Namba.
+You'll find many mid- to high-end business hotels, such as Mitsui Garden and Richmond.

 The area is mostly offices and hotels, so there's nothing to do nearby.